AdobeDocs/experience-manager-screens.en/help/user-guide/project-level-image-playback-duration.md

 ## Overview {#overview}

-This features allows you to define image playback duration at the project level.
+This features lets you define image playback duration at the project level.
 All images inherit this playback duration by default.
 If no duration is defined at the project level, the default playback of 8 seconds will continue.

 ### Prerequisites {#prerequisites}